Mario, an Italian story

 This post is also available in: Italiano

 The Quadraro is a book written in two volumes but bound together.
 The former speaks of its past, the raking, the workshops, solidarity and uniqueness.
-The second tells the answer to everything the inhabitants have experienced.
+The second recounts the response to all that the residents have experienced.

-The welcome and peaceful coexistence with other ethnic groups, the absence of exclusion, and the openness to new ways of expressing art and street art in particular.
+The welcoming and peaceful coexistence with other ethnic groups, the absence of exclusion, and the openness to new ways of expressing art and in particular street-art.
 More generally, an open, filtering view of the world.

 I was lucky enough to grow up in the bar run by my parents, right here in the core of this neighbourhood.
 Practically a village bar, where various Pasolini characters took turns.
 All with colourful, peculiar, simple or very strong stories.